 Before changing your diet, you should also check for any allergies to these foods, as that can cause other risks and complications.

 Before starting any new routine, it’s best that you consult your doctor and ensure that nothing will harm your health.
-While biotin is in almost every protein and grain we eat, concentrated forms of anything could cause complications if you have a medical condition.
+While biotin is in almost every protein and grain we eat, concentrated forms of anything could cause complications or side effects if you have a medical condition.

 Most biotin supplements can be purchased online or over-the-counter and side effects are listed on the bottle.
 You should always follow the dosage instructions.
 Some side effects of these supplements include: